Day 2 of jury deliberations at R. Kelly’s child porn trial

 “When you are in the quiet of the jury room, consider the evidence in light of who is at the center of this case.
 Kelly’s victims: Jane, Nia, Pauline, Tracy and Brittany,” Appenteng said, referring to five Kelly accusers named in charging documents by pseudonyms or their first names.

-As Kelly’s fame boomed in the mid-1990s, Appenteng said, his inner circle increasingly focused on doing what the performer born Robert Sylvester Kelly wanted.
+As Kelly’s fame boomed in the mid-1990s, she said, his inner circle increasingly focused on doing what the performer-born Robert Sylvester Kelly wanted.

 “And ladies and gentlemen, what R. Kelly wanted was to have sex with young girls,” she said.